HassanSajjad-302/iso-papers/my-paper.md

 underway.
 Similarly, object files are also read just once in most cases.

-Now, when the compiler needs a file, or needs to resolve a header-include, compiler sends the respective message and waits for the respective response.
+Now, when the compiler needs a module, or needs to resolve a header-include, compiler sends the respective message and waits for the respective response.